Riosucio, Chocó: Geography

-Riosucio municipality is bordered by the country of Panamá to the municipality's northwest and around a small northward-extending portion of its territory, by the Chocoan municipality Unguía along the northernmost part of Riosucio's northeastern border, by the Antioquian municipalities Turbo and Mutatá along the central and southern parts of Riosucio's northeastern border, by the Antioquian municipality Dabeiba on the southeastern side of Riosucio's eastern tip, by the Chocoan municipality Carmen del Darien along most of an irregular border running roughly east-to-west in its eastern portion and northeast-to-southwest in its western portion, by the Chocoan municipality Bahía Solano for a small distance along Riosucio's southern tip, and by the Chocoan municipality Juradó along the remainder of Riosucio's southern tip and along all of Riosucio's western border except the small northern portion shared with Panamá.
+Riosucio municipality is bordered by the country of Panama to the municipality's northwest and around a small northward-extending portion of its territory, by the Chocoan municipality Unguía along the northernmost part of Riosucio's northeastern border, by the Antioquian municipalities Turbo and Mutatá along the central and southern parts of Riosucio's northeastern border, by the Antioquian municipality Dabeiba on the southeastern side of Riosucio's eastern tip, by the Chocoan municipality Carmen del Darien along most of an irregular border running roughly east-to-west in its eastern portion and northeast-to-southwest in its western portion, by the Chocoan municipality Bahía Solano for a small distance along Riosucio's southern tip, and by the Chocoan municipality Juradó along the remainder of Riosucio's southern tip and along all of Riosucio's western border except the small northern portion shared with Panama.

 The municipality is rather forested and is located at the northern part of the department of Chocó in a region called "Lower Chocoan Atrato-Urabá" (Bajo Atrato-Urabá Chocoano).
 This region is crossed by the Atrato, one of Colombia's main rivers, which is joined by tributaries including Rio Sucio and the Salaquí and Truandó rivers.
 The municipality does not have an airport; although a forest road connects it with Chigorodó and Mutatá in Antioquia and with Belén de Bajirá in a region disputed between Antioquia and Chocó, the road is undeveloped.
 The Atrato provides access southward (upriver) to the department capital Quibdó and northward (downriver) to the Gulf of Urabá and its port Turbo.